 The use of a single efficient benchmark does not, of itself, inhibit the entry of small new entrants and thus the development of competition.
-For example, technological change can reduce the MES leading to smaller firms becoming more competitive than firms operating at a larger scale and in turn offer more competitive prices to consumers.
+For example, technological change can reduce the minimum efficient scale leading to smaller firms becoming more competitive than firms operating at a larger scale and in turn offer more competitive prices to consumers.
 This is a very different situation to rewarding firms on the basis of small size alone when no corresponding efficiencies are evident.
 The former situation benefits consumers whereas the latter does not.
-This argument assumes that the MES is correctly defined.
-The MES may be smaller for small isolated markets.
+This argument assumes that the minimum efficient scale is correctly defined.
+The minimum efficient scale may be smaller for small isolated markets.
 For example, small isolated markets typically have smaller, less diversified customer bases from which to recover costs.
 The largest feasible economies of scale in those markets is small.
 In such a situation the prospect for economies of scale may still exist in the finance, procurement and administration aspect of the business.